johnny-pham23/portfolio/index.md

 ### Additional Information
 - Other methods I aided in this project were K-nearest neighbors, SVM, Naive Bayes, and Logistic Regression.
-- I was the lead on writing our report in a scientific format.
+- I was the lead on writing our report.
 Below is a link to view our work.
 - [Download Stroke Prediction Scientific Report](https://github.com/johnny-pham23/portfolio/files/8916226/Stroke.Prediction.Final.Final.pdf)

 ## In-Progress Projects